On the Reliability of the Old Testament

-On the Reliability of the Old Testament (William B. Eerdmans Publishing Company, Grand Rapids and Cambridge, 2003: ISBN 0-8028-4960-1) is a book by British Egyptologist Kenneth Kitchen (1932-).
-The book provides the reader with "the most sweeping scholarly case in a generation for the traditional beliefs held by Orthodox Jews and Christian conservatives", according to Richard Ostling.
-The book was intended to serve as a counterpart to F.F.
-Bruce's Are the New Testament Documents Reliable?
+On the Reliability of the Old Testament (William B. Eerdmans Publishing Company, Grand Rapids and Cambridge, 2003: ISBN 0-8028-4960-1) is a book by British Egyptologist and Biblical scholar Kenneth Kitchen (1932–2025).

+The book was intended to serve as a counterpart to F. F. Bruce's Are the New Testament Documents Reliable?
 (1943), and in so doing to counter the arguments of Biblical minimalism, which casts doubt upon the historical value of the Old Testament.